 Did Karen Silkwood deliberately contaminate herself?
 Or did she come into contact with plutonium because of lax safety standards at the plant?
 Or, most disturbing of all, did someone deliberately dose her with plutonium-239 as a way to shut her up?
 Did she drive off the road, or was she forced off?

-Karen Silkwood’s story was popularized in the 1983 Academy Award-nominated film Silkwood, and in the years since she has become somewhat of a martyr for unionists, whistleblowers and those opposed to nuclear power.
-Others see her as shiftless, hard-living malcontent who was only looking for attention.
+Karen Silkwood’s story was popularized in the 1983 Academy Award-nominated film "Silkwood" starring Meryl Streep.
+In the years since she has become somewhat of a martyr for unionists, whistleblowers, and those opposed to nuclear power.
+Others see her as a shiftless, hard-living malcontent who was only looking for attention.
 Even her own children seem divided on her motives.
 Her son Michael told People magazine in 1999, “I am proud of Mom.
 Whether she did it to become the kind of legend that she became is not really important.”
 Meanwhile, her daughter Dawn said, “My belief is that she did what she did because she was a troublemaker.
 I don't believe her intentions were as good as everybody said.”

-Whatever her intentions were, her story still fascinates us 40 years later.
+Whatever her intentions were, her story still fascinates.